|

 directed by Gerald Blake

-with outcast Time Lords living as savages.
-Leela believes the Doctor has
+Gallifreyans living as savages.
+Leela believes that the Doctor has

-turned traitor, but in fact he is masterminding an elaborate plan to
+turned traitor.
+In fact, he is orchestrating an elaborate scheme to

-unveil the identity of the Vardans' masters, and foil a scheme to invade
+unveil the identity of the Vardans' masters -- and foil a plot to invade

 Gallifrey itself.